BIOLOGICAL FILTERS FOR AQUACULTURE

 small size of the beads means that they have a relatively large surface area

 per unit volume.
-The more sophisticated
+The larger systems

-as a propeller on a shaft.
-Periodically
+incorporate a mechanical stirring device such as a propeller on a shaft.
+Periodically the water flow is shut off and

-to settle into the bottom of the vessel and then drained off.
-This ability to remove suspended solids and
+bottom of the vessel and then drained off.

-act as a biological filter is the main advantage to bead filters.
+is advertized as the main advantage to bead filters.

-The difficulty in successfully operating bead filters
+The difficulty in successfully operating

-lies in striking a balance between the competing functions.
+bead filters lies in striking a balance between the competing functions.
 Too frequent washing to remove solids

 dislodges the biofilm and disrupts the nitrification process.
 If the beads are not washed enough however,